Bank Capital Buffers in a Dynamic Model (joint with Alex Michaelides and Spyros Pagratis) Financial Management (2020), Vol 49(2),

 Published Version (JME), Bundesbank Discussion Paper No 28/2015The (Un-) importance of Chapter 7 wealth exemption levels Journal of Economic Dynamics and Control (2014), Vol 38

-Published Version (JEDC), Working PaperThe long and short of financing government spending (joint with Rigas Oikonomou and Romanos Priftis)
+Published Version (JEDC), Working PaperThe long and short of financing government spending (joint with Rigas Oikonomou and Romanos Priftis) R&R Review of Economic Studies

 This paper shows that debt-financed fiscal multipliers vary depending on the maturity of debt issued to finance spending.
 Utilizing state-dependent SVAR models and local projections for post-war US data, we show that a fiscal expansion financed with short-term debt increases